 Shopify is suitable for most eCommerce stores whether just starting out or more established.
 It is simple to set up, includes an intuitive dashboard to control stock, products, pricing and every element of your online store.
 It also includes extra addons for value-add features.
 As a SaaS platform, there is no web hosting, no website design, no WordPress configuration or any technical setup required at all.

-If you want to set up an online store without having to go through setting up a website and all the rigmarole it entails, services like Shopify are exactly what you need.
+If you want to set up an online store and start selling your wares without having to go through setting up a website and all the rigmarole it entails, services like Shopify are exactly what you need.

 The Shopify platform includes everything necessary to start an online store.
-From domain names and business names to the storefront itself, payment gateways, reporting, stock control and more.
+From domain names and business names to the storefront itself, payment gateways with support for credit card payments, reporting, stock control and more.
 You can even buy existing online businesses or move an existing online store to Shopify with its neat migration tool.

 Some key features of Shopify include: